Local Governance Review

 - guide to facilitating a good conversation

+We recommend that you hold a community conversation and submit a community response.
 To help cover any costs associated with running community events you can apply to the Democracy Matters: Community Engagement Fund.